Effects and Coeffects in Call-By-Push-Value (Extended Version): CBPV and coeffects (Version 2: Resource Tracking)

 \end{definition}

-Furthermore, we update our semantic typing relation for environments to also include a special case for zero. \ifextended\else(The remaining definitions do not change other than to use the resource accounting operational semantics.
-In particular, $ \mathcal{V}\llbracket \ottnt{A} \rrbracket $ still requires the resulting closed value to be in $ \mathcal{W}\llbracket \ottnt{A} \rrbracket $. ) \fi
+Furthermore, we update our semantic typing relation for environments to also include a special case for zero; in this case the environment need not have a closed value for that variable.
+(The remaining definitions do not change other than to use the resource accounting operational semantics.
+In particular, $ \mathcal{V}\llbracket \ottnt{A} \rrbracket $ still requires the resulting closed value to be in $ \mathcal{W}\llbracket \ottnt{A} \rrbracket $. )